Connecting students to careers through mentorshipOver 10,000 Mentorship Hours!

 The Challenge for Youth in the United States

 Underserved college students are sometimes overlooked for sustainable career opportunities.
 Many students graduate without some of the basic business soft skills needed to successfully search for and obtain a job and take control of their career path.
 GMI mentorship helps to close this gap and provides students with opportunities to succeed.

 GMI mentors are business professionals just like you.
 You don’t need to be an expert, just follow the Mentor Guide, and add your own personal experience.
-GMI provides everything you need to guide your student.
+GMI provides everything you need to guide your student for 14 one-hour sessions once a week.
 This includes email templates for communicating with your student every week – reducing your prep time.
-Join us, you can do this!